 What to pack for any trip is one of the top stressors for the solo traveler.
-Throughout my thirty-five plus years of travel, I have struggled with packing wisely.
+Throughout my forty plus years of travel, I have struggled with how to pack wisely.
 For each trip I have to consider the weather, my activities and likewise, the destination's culture when deciding my travel wardrobe.
 After years of experience with getting packing incorrect by either bringing too many or inevitably, the wrong clothes, I have developed a packing philosophy, KEEP IT SIMPLE!

 First, for each trip I decide on my wardrobe's base color which is either black, brown or navy.
 Sometimes I veer to grey, white or tan depending on the season but these colors typically end up as secondary colors.
 Accordingly, if the trip is longer than an extended weekend, I will incorporate an accent color such as techno blue, some distinctive shade of green or a color in the red hue.
 By sticking to these basic color options, it's easy to dress appropriately for any locale.

 Second, I severely limit the number of items I pack.
 This does not come easy because I love clothes but I force myself to take only the bare minimum.
 If I want to pack five pairs of shoes, I will scale it back to three.
 From experience I have found you can always buy the clothes you need which you haven't packed when you get to your destination.
 Many of my best souvenirs have been some type of apparel or accessory I needed.
 Think, LESS IS MORE!

 Third, plan out all of your outfits and TRY THEM ON before you leave home to make sure they still fit properly and you are pleased with how you look and feel in each outfit.
 Determine how many items you can mix and match.
 Plus, how many times you will be comfortable with wearing something several times.
 Remember you can always use the laundry services available through your hotel's concierge.
 In addition, decide what shoes and accessories will complete each outfit.

 4 Day “Bleisure” Trip to New York City